adam-hurwitz/finance-oi/turbotax/turbotax-investor-center.md

 - E.g. [Importing Transaction Histories to CoinTracker Using CSVs](https://support.cointracker.io/hc/en-us/articles/4413071299729-Importing-Transaction-Histories-to-CoinTracker-Using-CSVs) *by CoinTracker*

 ## "Add a missing date, time, or amount" view (P0)
-- Show the full cryptocurrency address for each item.
+- Show the full cryptocurrency address and transaction hash for onchain items for each item.
 - It is very difficult to debug transactions without the account address information for each transaction.

 ## Upload errors with accounts still showing (P1)